PollBuddy/CI-CD/README.md

 You can do this with `crontab -e`

+This will run the script `every day` at `midnight` and log output to `/var/log/cron/pollbuddy-periodicDelete.log`.

 ## Notes:

 If you are running this yourself, add this line to your docker.service file to ensure there is enough Docker Network space for all the instances: